- Dr Lisa Tam

 - 2014 Peter Debrecency Corporate Communication Award, International Public Relations Research Conference (IPRRC)

-- 2011 Top Student Paper Award, Social Cognitive Division of National Communication Association (NCA)
+- 2011 Top Student Paper Award, Social Cognitive Division, National Communication Association (NCA)

-- 2011 Media Academy Fellow, Salzburg Global Seminar
+- 2011 Media Academy Fellow, Salzburg Academy on Media and Global Change, Salzburg Global Seminar

 - STC1WSC Writing for Strategic Communication